Ighina/MultimodalTopicSegmentation/README.md

 # Audio-Topic-Segmentation
-Repository for the paper "Exploring pre-trained Audio Neural Representations for Audio Topic Segmentation"
+Repository for the paper [Multimodal Topic Segmentation of Podcast Shows with Pre-trained Neural Encoders](https://dl.acm.org/doi/10.1145/3591106.3592270)

 # Installation
 Before using this repository, create a virtual environment such as: